ycpcs/cs402-spring2025/assign/assign08.md

 You should use presentation software such as PowerPoint or Google Slides for your presentation.
 Your slides should contain brief bulleted points and graphics that provide overall context for your bullet points.
 Slides should not be a "wall of text", and please avoid reading your slides or a prepared script.

-**NOTE:** You will have already submitted your draft technical report **before** your final milestone presentation.
+**NOTE:** We will have reviewed your draft technical report in class **before** your final milestone presentation.
 You can leverage the draft report contents for the figures, diagrams, pictures, screen captures, etc that will appear in your presentation.

 **Please rehearse your presentation!** We can't allow any presentation to go over its allotted time.
 You may wish to have a few notecards for reference.
 However, you should not read directly from your notecards or from your slides.
 This makes for a very boring and painful presentation.